dhakad22klx/Zywa-Assignment/README.md

 # Zywa Assigment Documentation

-This is task that i have implement as a part of Zywa Recruitment Assignment , implement task with proper file structuring.The project involves processing data from a CSV file, storing it in a MongoDB database, and creating an API endpoint to retrieve the latest status of a card.
+This is task that i have implement as a part of Zywa Recruitment Assignment , implemented the task with proper file structuring.The project involves processing data from a CSV file, storing it in a MongoDB database, and creating an API endpoint to retrieve the latest status of a card.

 ## Features